What is a Sales Battle Card?

 What are the unique selling points of your product?
-Simply put, why will a customer prefer your product over the other?
+In other words, why will a customer prefer your product over the other?
 Think about a distinctive aspect of your product that your competitors cannot easily emulate and ensure you put it down on the battlecard.

 Use Cases Applicable to a Client

-The benefits of your product is what you are trying to sell and is a key component of a battlecard.
-For example, if you're enabling customers launch their products 30% faster, then that should be clearly called out in a sales battle card.
-Client benefits could be qualitative as well – such as higher brand recall that cannot be measured – but should still be mentioned in the battlecard.
+The benefits of your product are what you are trying to sell.
+It forms a vital component of a sales battlecard.
+For example, if you're enabling customers to launch their products 30% faster, then that should be called out in a sales battle card.
+Client benefits could be qualitative as well – such as higher brand recall that cannot be measured – but should still find a place in the battlecard.

-Sales persinnel should be aware of the trends shaping their industry.
-That includes: who are the incumbent players, newer entrants, government policies, regulations, etc. A brief overview about the industry trends on the sales battle card will prep up the sales folks to handle their customer conversations better.
+Sales reps should be aware of the trends shaping their industry.
+That includes: who are the incumbent players, newer entrants, government policies, regulations, etc. A brief overview of the industry trends on the sales battle card will prep up the sales folks to handle their customer conversations better.

 Real-Life Success Stories

 Nothing satiates customers more than hearing examples of how you solved a real-life problem for another customer.
-You don’t have to name the customer, but it is important to briefly mention them on the battlecard.
-For example, a customer of a business intelligence firm looking for how your product could give him untapped insights, will want to know how your company has helped similar clients in the past.
-If you are able to back it up with customer credentials, then you have done well in closing the loop there.
+You don’t have to name the customer, but it is important to mention them on the battlecard briefly.

-It is also important to remember to steer away from conversations where you know you may not be winning against competition.
-For example, features of your product or your geographic presence – these could be areas that might not go down well clients.
-The battlecard must cover these pitfalls as well and tell sales folks not to engage their customers on these lines.
+It is also important to remember to steer away from conversations where you know you may not be winning against the competition.
+For example, disputes or lack of a more extensive geographic presence – these could be areas that might not go down well clients.
+The battlecard must cover these pitfalls as well and tell sales reps not to engage their customers on these lines.

 Answering Counter Questions